 Transcripts are ordinarily issued and sent by Registered Mail within 5 working days from receipt of a written request.
-A service charge of HK\$300 (local) or HK\$450 (overseas) will be levied for earlier issue of a transcript or for sending a transcript by courier or other express services.
+Either a local or overseas service charge (see above table) will be levied for earlier issue of a transcript or for sending a transcript by courier or other express services.